 |Lucite||A registered trademark of E. I. DuPont de Nemours for its acrylic resin products.
 See also acrylic.|

 Parker’s name for its patented feed design (U.S. Patents Nos 512,319 and 606,231, used 1896-1928) that featured a curved extension at the rear end of the feed; the extension brings the capillary fissures into contact with the wall of the sac, allowing excess ink to drain back into the sac when the pen is stored nib uppermost.
 This design was said to reduce the tendency of a pen to throw blots when first applied to the paper after being uncapped.
 Due to the increased difficulty this feed presents to repairers, many (including even Parker’s own servicemen) simply cut the extension off when replacing the nib of a Lucky Curve pen.
-See also feed.
+See also center feed, feed.

 |LUS||(Legnani Umberto, Saronno) A pen manufacturer located in Saronno, Italy; founded in 1929 by Umberto Legnani, registered in 1931.
 Legnani, an experienced machinist, had been laid off due to a slowdown caused by the ripple effects of America’s Great Depression.
 Together with his wife, Giuseppina Carnelli, he set up in business to produce fountain pen nibs and other stationery items.
 Initial production was essentially limited to steel nibs.
 In 1934, LUS moved into new quarters and began to produce complete fountain pens as an adjunct to the primary business of nibs and office supplies.
 After World War II, LUS concentrated on pens, producing models to fit niches across the range of the market, from top to bottom.
 Ballpoint pen manufacture began in 1948.
 In about 1952, stealing a march on Waterman’s C/F by about a year, LUS began selling the Atomica, which is widely considered to have been the first modern cartridge-filling fountain pen.
 The Atomica’s cartridge (U.S. Patent No 2,902,978) featured a metal ball that sealed the ink in and then, when the pen’s piercing tube pushed the ball into the cartridge, served as an agitator to improve flow by reducing the ink’s tendency to cling to the surface in the distal end of the cartridge.
 As of this writing, LUS is still in business under the name Mondial LUS Spa, producing primarily school pens and economical low-end models that it sells through stationers, tobacconists, and vending machines.
 See also C/F.|